santipabWannakiri/spring-boot-container-cicd/README.md

 `5.`Run container from Docker image created in step 4.2 within the Docker engine.\
 `6.`The anticipated outcome is the ability to access Swagger UI, indicating the successful functioning of our application!\

+## Prerequisite
+1.Github account
+3.Docker engine and install Docker Compose

+This POC's going to setup everything based on Docker Compose, making it easy to start up all the components and integrate all of them to collaborate with each other.

 [Creating webhooks](https://docs.github.com/en/webhooks/using-webhooks/creating-webhooks)
 [Testing webhooks](https://docs.github.com/en/webhooks/testing-and-troubleshooting-webhooks/testing-webhooks)